For Updated COVID-19 Information click here.

 Filming and commercial photography on tribal lands require the approval of respective tribal governments.

-For contact information with other tribal nations, please contact us.
+For permit information for tribal nations other than Navajo Nation, please contact us.

 MAP of locations within Monument Valley Tribal Park that require a permit

 Locations within Lake Powell Tribal Park that require a permit